The Bankrate promise

 The IRS also has different rules for dependents who earn money.
 Generally, a dependent must file a return and pay any taxes due.
 But the amounts that trigger the filing depend on the type of income — earned or unearned.

-Older individuals and persons of any age who are blind also must make some extra calculations to determine whether they need to file a Form 1040.
+Older individuals and persons of any age who are blind must also make some extra calculations to determine whether they need to file a Form 1040 (aka an individual tax return).

 Don’t forget about self-employment earnings, whether you’re a teenager running a neighborhood lawn service or an adult with a 10-person manufacturing operation.
-This money counts toward determining whether you have to file a return, regardless of whether it was your sole source of income or an occasional side job.
+This money counts as income and will determine whether you have to file a return, regardless of whether it was your sole source of income or an occasional side job.

 If your annual gross self-employment income is at least as much as the income level for your filing status, you have to send in a Form 1040 and Schedule C or Schedule C-EZ reporting your earnings.

-You also must file a Schedule SE to pay self-employment tax if your net earnings from self-employment exceed $400.
+You must also file a Schedule SE to pay self-employment tax if your net earnings from self-employment is at least $400.

 When it pays to file